GovTechSG/seed-documentation/seed-offboarding-instructions-for-windows.md

 - If you are a public officer, contact [SEED team](mailto:gcc2.0_support@tech.gov.sg) to get the offboarding script.

-- If you are a vendor, contact your Defender ATP administrator to [get the offboarding script](get-offboarding-scripts-for-microsoft-defender-atp).
+- If you are a vendor, contact your Defender administrator to [get the offboarding script](get-offboarding-scripts-for-microsoft-defender-atp).

 Once you have the valid offboarding script, do the following to remove Microsoft Defender for Endpoint:
 1. Save the offboarding script in your **Downloads** folder.